syncopasian/syncopasian/README.md

 - dev_appserver.py app.yaml
 - see the website on http://localhost:8080

+Deleting Old Versions (if you have more than 15 versions)
+- gcloud app versions list
+- gcloud app versions delete [version name]

 Deploying Your Changes
 - commit and push
 - gcloud app deploy